Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

-About 7 years ago when component libraries were just about to become a thing I was part of a small team that drastically increased development speed and unified the UI/UX of [Jimdo](https://www.jimdo.com/) by creating a UI library that got adopted by all product teams.
-After that I was able to take what we've learned there and apply it to a bunch of other companies.
+About 7 years ago when component libraries were just about to become a thing I was part of a small team that drastically increased development speed and unified the UI/UX of [Jimdo](https://www.jimdo.com/) by creating a component library along with a strategy on how to get adoption and support from all product teams.
+After that I was able to take what we've learned at Jimdo and apply it to new and existing design systems a bunch of other companies.

-In the past 2 Years I've been more on the product side of things but now [my employer musicube](https://www.musicu.be/en/) was acquired by [songtradr](https://www.songtradr.com/) and the design and development here is just on the verge of creating a component library.
+In the past 2 Years I've been more on the product side of things but now [my employer musicube](https://www.musicu.be/en/) was acquired by [songtradr](https://www.songtradr.com/) and the design and development teams here are just on the verge of creating a component library.

 That's the reason I thought it might be cool to take everything I've learned